 Private tutoring remains one of the best options for teachers.
 The rate for native-level speakers often starts at 50,000 won per hour ($40).
 It's an excellent way to boost your salary outside of your normal English teacher salary, but make sure your contract allows you to do this.
 You can even work at multiple schools and undergo private tutoring in your spare time.

-To teach English in South Korea, you’ll require a bachelor’s degree and a TEFL, TESOL, or CELTA qualification.
-South Korean schools have high standards of the teachers they employ.
+To teach English in Korea, you’ll require a bachelor's degree and a TEFL, TESOL, or CELTA qualification.
+South Korean schools have high standards for the teachers they employ.
 So, unlike some countries, you will need to provide evidence of your qualifications.

 Remember, these are the requirements for obtaining an E-2 teaching visa from the South Korean government.
 Individual employers often have their own additional requirements.
 What’s more, the requirements to teach in private schools can be different from public schools.
 Universities also often require a master's degree.